paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 Requires root privileges.
 Disable it just like any other services' daemon.
 `$ > service rsyslog stop`
 (stop, start, restart are the args)
+NOTE : Disabling `rsyslog` will also make a note in the log file in `var/log/syslog` - that the service was stopped
 #### **18) USING & ABUSING SERVICES**
+Anything running in bg is service.
+Many exist.
+Our focus is : Apache Web Server, OpenSSH, MySQL & PostgreSQL.
+First, remembering how to handle services.
+Start, stop, restart.
+Example :
+`$ > service SERVICENAME start`
+`$ > service SERVICENAME stop`
+`$ > service SERVICENAME restart`

+**Creating an HTTP Web Server w/ Apache**
+Typing `$ > sudo service apache2 start` will start the server.
+Going to `http://localhost/` will open the default apache landing page.
+The HTML for this can be changed by editing the `index.html` file located at `/var/www/html`.
+Make sure to `sudo` the mousepad command to overwrite the html file.

+**OpenSSH & R-Pi Spy**
+Requires a R-Pi.
+Author used R-Pi 2 + the camera module.
+Will revisit this section when I'll buy a R-Pi 5.
+Learning about SSH is shallow here.
+`$ > sudo service ssh start` is to be enabled/done inside the R-Pi.
+Then from your Kali installation, use `$ > ssh pi_username@192.168....` followed by the password you set on the R-Pi.
+Rest is irrelevant as of yet.

+**Extracting Info from MySQL DB**